 The T3 Initiative Offers:

 A Cohort Model of Staffing.
 T3 teacher leaders work together as teams of high-performing educators in low-performing schools.
-The T3 cohort comprises at least 25% of the school faculty.
+The T3 cohort comprises 20-25% of the school faculty.
 The cohort receives training together and time for collaboration throughout the year.
 T3 teacher leaders serve in a variety of leadership roles that facilitate and support the work of all teachers in the school to significantly increase student achievement.

 A Broader Turnaround Strategy that Supports Effective Teaching.
 T3 partner schools are committed to supporting teachers in playing a central role in a comprehensive plan to dramatically improve the culture and outcomes of the school.
 T3 partner schools have:

 A strong, experienced principal who supports and empowers teachers and who values teacher leadership;

 Wrap-around services for students to help teachers address their students’ social, emotional, and health needs and provide support for parent and community outreach;

 Ongoing training and professional development that begins with an intensive, team-based summer institute;

 Resources for improving instruction such as regular data on student progress and expert coaching.